SirRob1997/robinschmidt.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a graduate student in computer science at [Eberhard-Karls-University](https://uni-tuebingen.de/) in Tübingen focusing on *Artificial Intelligence*.
-Before that, I studied computer science in a dual setup at the [University of Applied Sciences](https://www.dhbw-stuttgart.de/home/) in Stuttgart which involved frequent and extended industry research and development projects on topics regarding *Manufacturing Execution Systems*.
-The particular topics included work on *Single Product Tracking*, _Improvement on Data Analysis_ as well as _Key Performance Indicators_.
-During that time I've also done research with [Olaf Herden](https://expertenservice.dhbw-stuttgart.de/experteninnen-technik/informatik/olaf-herden/) on *NewSQL databases for modern Application Scenarios*.
+I am a graduate student in computer science at [Eberhard-Karls-University](https://uni-tuebingen.de/) in Tübingen focusing on *Deep Learning* and currently working on *Explainable Domain Generalization* with [Zeynep Akata](https://eml-unitue.de/people/zeynep-akata) and [Massimiliano Mancini](https://eml-unitue.de/people/massimiliano-mancini).
+Previously, I've been working on *Deep Learning Optimizers* with [Philipp Hennig](https://uni-tuebingen.de/en/faculties/faculty-of-science/departments/computer-science/lehrstuehle/methods-of-machine-learning/personen/philipp-hennig/) and [Frank Schneider](https://fsschneider.netlify.com/).
+I've also been an [Extreme Blue intern](https://www.ibm.com/employment/extremeblue/) at IBM.

-During my masters degree I attended internships such as the [Extreme Blue internship](https://www.ibm.com/employment/extremeblue/) at IBM, where I’ve researched the _Connection between Internet of Things and Master Data Management_.
-Also, I presented the obtained results at a conference in Cluj-Napoca, Romania.
-Currently I'm doing research on *Deep Learning Optimizers* with [Philipp Hennig](https://uni-tuebingen.de/en/faculties/faculty-of-science/departments/computer-science/lehrstuehle/methods-of-machine-learning/personen/philipp-hennig/) and [Frank Schneider](https://fsschneider.netlify.com/).
+For my bachelors, I studied computer science in a dual setup at the [University of Applied Sciences](https://www.dhbw-stuttgart.de/home/) in Stuttgart which involved frequent and extended industry research and development projects on topics regarding *Manufacturing Execution Systems*.